FraunhoferIVI/helyos-documentation/docs/source/2-helyos-configuration/getting-started.rst

 - PGHOST: hostname for postgres.
 - PGPORT: connecting port of the postgres.
 - GQLPORT: server port for user interface
-- ENCRYPT: how is encryption handled: none | agent-pubkey
+- ENCRYPT: how is the application-level encryption handled: none | agent-pubkey
-- RBMQ_HOST: hostname for rabbitmq server.
+- RBMQ_HOST: hostname for rabbitMQ server.
-- RBMQ_PORT: connecting port of the rabbitmq server.
+- RBMQ_PORT: connecting port of the rabbitMQ server. (usually 5671 for secure and 5672 for not-secure connections)
-- RBMQ_API_PORT:  configuration port api port for rabbitmq server.
+- RBMQ_API_PORT: configuration port of rabbitMQ API. (usually 15671 for secure and 15672 for not-secure connections)
+- RBMQ_SSL:  Use TLS protocol for encrypted communication to send and receive messages.
+- RBMQ_API_SSL:  Use TLS protocol for encrypted communication to configure RabbitMQ.
-- CREATE_RBMQ_ACCOUNTS: True or False.  helyOS automatically creates the rabbitmq accounts
+- CREATE_RBMQ_ACCOUNTS: True or False.  helyOS automatically creates the rabbitMQ accounts
-- RBMQ_ADMIN_USERNAME: rabbitmq admin username (required if CREATE_RBMQ_ACCOUNTS is True)
+- RBMQ_ADMIN_USERNAME: rabbitMQ admin username (required if CREATE_RBMQ_ACCOUNTS is True)
-- RBMQ_ADMIN_PASSWORD: rabbitmq admin password (required if CREATE_RBMQ_ACCOUNTS is True)
+- RBMQ_ADMIN_PASSWORD: rabbitMQ admin password (required if CREATE_RBMQ_ACCOUNTS is True)

+Advanced parameters (optional):

-- RBMQ_USERNAME: rabbitmq regular account username (defaults to RBMQ_ADMIN_USERNAME)
+- RBMQ_USERNAME: rabbitMQ regular account username (defaults to RBMQ_ADMIN_USERNAME)
-- RBMQ_PASSWORD: rabbitmq regular account password (defaults to RBMQ_ADMIN_PASSWORD)
+- RBMQ_PASSWORD: rabbitMQ regular account password (defaults to RBMQ_ADMIN_PASSWORD)
-- AGENTS_UL_EXCHANGE: rabbitmq exchange topic to send data to agents
+- AGENTS_UL_EXCHANGE: rabbitMQ exchange topic to send data to agents.  (default = xchange_helyos.agents.ul)
-- AGENTS_DL_EXCHANGE: ${AGENTS_DL_EXCHANGE}
+- AGENTS_DL_EXCHANGE: rabbitMQ exchange topic to receive data from agents. (default = xchange_helyos.agents.ul)
+- ANONYMOUS_EXCHANGE: rabbitMQ exchange topic to receive data from not yet registered agents  (default = 'xchange_helyos.agents.anonymous')
-- CHECK_IN_QUEUE: rabbitmq queue name where agents must publish to perform check in.
+- CHECK_IN_QUEUE: rabbitMQ queue name where helyOS will received the agents check-in data. (default = 'agent_checkin_queue')
-- AGENT_UPDATE_QUEUE: ${AGENT_UPDATE_QUEUE}
+- AGENT_UPDATE_QUEUE: rabbitMQ queue name where helyOS will received the agents update data. (default = 'agent_update_queue')
+- AGENT_STATE_QUEUE: rabbitMQ queue name where helyOS will received the agents update data. (default = 'agent_state_queue')

+You don't need to set the variables for the advanced parameters unless you have a unique situation that requires specific settings for RabbitMQ.

 Snippet of a *docker-compose.yml*